-If you’re hoping to sell a house fast in Philadelphia, the first thing you’ve got to do is find out how much it’s worth.
+If you’re hoping to sell a house fast in Cook County, IL, the first thing you’ve got to do is find out how much it’s worth.
 There are several ways to evaluate the current market value of your home.
 In this post, we discuss how you can calculate the value of your home using comparables.

 First things first: